OliverMount/IEMdecodingForCalciumData/README.md

     └── task
 ```

-Note: Individual figures for each condition is stored inside the plots directory.
-Montage folder (that cotains sewed figure files) will be recrated only if the platform is Lixux (if montage is installed).
+Note: Individual figures for each condition are stored inside the 'plots' directory.
+The 'Montage' folder (containing sewed figure files) will be recreated only if the platform is Linux (if 'montage' is installed).